Review Pixie's requirements to make sure that your Kubernetes cluster is supported.

 olm namespace.
 Pixie uses the Kubernetes Operator pattern to manage its Vizier, which handles data collection and query execution (see the Architecture diagram).
 The OLM is used to install, update and manage the Vizier Operator.

-Visit our product page and sign up with your google or gsuite account.
+Visit our product page and sign up.

 If you don't have a Kubernetes cluster available, you can set up Minikube as a local sandbox environment following these instructions.